joyantaDebnath/When-TLS-Meets-Proxy-on-Mobile/index.md

     <td class="tg-fia5">No</td>
     <td class="tg-fia5">Tunnel Browser</td>
   </tr>

-    $\ddagger$ These apps use a \emph{proprietary} protocol for the browser--proxy connection.
-It is effectively a variant of TLS interception with $TLS_{CP}$ replaced by
+ <caption> align="bottom" <center> ‡ These apps use a proprietary protocol for the browser--proxy  connection.
+It is effectively a variant of TLS interception with TLS_CP replaced by an alternative of TLS.
-% with one side
-% using
- an alternative of TLS. \\
- $\#$ Similar to TI-P~$\ddagger$, but the browser--proxy
-   connection uses QUIC. \\
+ # Similar to TI-P ‡ but the browser-proxy connection uses QUIC.
- $\dagger$ TLS is used only for the connection between the proxy and Web servers.
-It is effectively a variant of TLS interception with
- $TLS_{CP}$ replaced by plain HTTP+TCP. \\
+ † TLS is used only for the connection between the proxy and Web servers.
+It is effectively a variant of TLS interception with TLS_CP replaced by plain HTTP+TCP.
- $*$ These apps \emph{strip} the use of TLS (for both sides of the proxy) despite explicit user requests.
-% use a proprietary protocol for the connection between It is effectively a combination of interception with TLS/SSL stripping.\\
+ * These apps strip the use of TLS (for both sides of the proxy) despite explicit user requests.
+It is effectively a combination of interception with TLS/SSL stripping.
- $\Phi$ By default, this browser app uses `Automatic' mode which activates the proxy server dynamically to adjust for better user experience.
+ Φ By default, this browser app uses 'Automatic' mode which activates the proxy server dynamically to adjust for better user experience.</center></caption>

 </table>